AmazingDD/MF-pytorch/README.md

 # recommend-algorithms
-Sometimes, I just want reformat some state-of-the-art recommend algorithms with some new technique like Pytorch.
+Sometimes, I just want reformat some state-of-the-art recommend algorithms with some new technique like Pytorch or tensorflow.

 This repository contains algorithms below: